HuantWang/CONCOCTION/README.md

 ## Useage

-See [USAGE.md](./usage.md) for a step-by-step demo of Concoction.
+See [AE.md](./usage.md) for a step-by-step demo of Concoction.

 ## Data

 Data are available at [here](./dataset/README.md).

 ## Main Results
-Full list of code vulnerabilities discovered by Concoction can be found [here](./vul_info/README.md).
+A full list of code vulnerabilities discovered by Concoction can be found [here](./vul_info/README.md).

 ## Contributing